aligeekk/SmallWorld/README.md

 ### Goal of this data challenge:
 Develop efficient path finding algorithms with minimum cost using social network properties taught in class.

+### This is the repository for teach assistants of 2016-Columbia-SocialNetworks course

+###  Architecture
-####  use AWS Lambda and AWS DynamoDB to create a serverless RESTful API for hosting 2016 social network data challenge
+use AWS Lambda and AWS DynamoDB to create a serverless RESTful API (that handles queries and response of graph query).
-Teaching Asistant work for 2016 Social Networks

 ##### important files: